noreenwu/coffeeshop/README.md

-This Coffee Shop application allows any visitor to view the drinks menu, baristas to view the drinks menu and the recipes for the drinks, and shop managers to view the menu, the recipes, make changes to the recipes, and to add new drinks and delete drinks completely from the menu.
+This Coffee Shop application allows any visitor to view the drinks menu, baristas to view the drinks menu and the recipes for the drinks, and shop managers to view the menu and the recipes, and also make changes to the recipes, to add new drinks and to delete drinks from the menu.

-The access control for these functions was implemented with auth0.com, where users, their roles and their permissions are defined.
+The access control for these functions was implemented in Flask; the users, their roles and their permissions are defined at auth0.com, which issues jwt's with appropriate permissions on successful login.

-The endpoints, defined in Flask, require permissions for any action that cannot be performed by the public; users who authenticate with these defined permissions are allowed access to the endpoints.
+Most endpoints require specific permissions; users who authenticate with these defined permissions are allowed access to the endpoints.

 ## Running the Application